 -

-GS + SOC = This group received the same targeted VRT as SOC group, but this group also received GyroStim multimodal neurorehabilitation therapy for the treatment of vestibular dysfunction.
+GS + SOC: Patients received the same targeted VRT as the SOC group, supplemented with GyroStim multimodal neurorehabilitation therapy for the treatment of vestibular dysfunction.

-Both groups consisted of randomly selected adult patients diagnosed with vestibular dysfunction secondary to conditions including concussion/mTBI, stroke, BPPV, PPPD, vestibular neuritis, unilateral vestibular loss (UVL), bilateral vestibular loss (BVL), or mal de débarquement syndrome (MdDS).
+Both groups included adult patients with vestibular dysfunction secondary to conditions such as concussion/mTBI, stroke, BPPV, PPPD, vestibular neuritis, unilateral vestibular loss (UVL), bilateral vestibular loss (BVL), and mal de débarquement syndrome (MdDS).

-All patients underwent identical standardized pre- and post-intervention assessments using validated, gold-standard clinical measures, including Sensory Organization Test (SOT), Dizziness Handicap Inventory (DHI), Activities-specific Balance Confidence Scale (ABC), and Modified Dynamic Gait Index (mDGI).
+All participants completed standardized pre- and post-intervention assessments using validated, gold-standard clinical measures: Sensory Organization Test (SOT), Dizziness Handicap Inventory (DHI), Activities-specific Balance Confidence Scale (ABC), and Modified Dynamic Gait Index (mDGI).